-Unfortunately, zucchini boats do not store well.
-You will want to eat them within an hour of baking.
-If you are preparing for a larger event and want to work ahead, you can make your filling and place it in the refrigerator for up to 3 days until you are ready to assemble your boats.
+To make in advance, you can make your filling and place it in the refrigerator for up to 2 days until you are ready to assemble your boats.

 - 1 Roma tomato, diced

-Cut the zucchinis in half lengthwise.
-With a grapefruit spoon scoop out the inside pulp of the zucchini leaving about 1/4" around the sides.
-Place inside prepared baking dish, brush with 1 tablespoon of olive oil, and set aside.
+- Cut the zucchinis in half lengthwise.
+With a grapefruit spoon scoop out the inside pulp of the zucchini leaving about ¼" around the sides.
+Place inside the prepared baking dish, brush with 1 tablespoon of olive oil, and set aside.

 - Heat oil in a large cast iron skillet over medium heat.
 Add diced onions and sauté until onions are fragrant and translucent about 5 minutes.
 While onions are cooking, crumble the tempeh between your fingers so that it resembles ground beef.

 - Add crumbled tempeh and taco seasoning to the onion, stirring to coat.
 Cook for another 3-5 minutes until tempeh is browned.
 Stir in tomato sauce and water.
 Let cook, stirring occasionally until water has mostly evaporated.
 About 3 minutes.

 - Spoon taco tempeh filling into the zucchini cavities so that it fills it up with a rounded top.
 Bake, covered, for 35 minutes.
 Remove tin foil and bake for an additional 10-15 minutes until zucchini is easily pierced with a fork.

 - While zucchini boats are baking, prepare your toppings.